dpa99c/cordova-plugin-gemini-x-example/README.md

 - `$ cordova platform add ios`

 ## iOS
-The Gemini SDK is not currently available via Cocoapods and Cordova doesn't currently support the Swift Package Manager, so you will need to manually add the SDK to your project.
+The Gemini SDK is not currently available via Cocoapods and Cordova doesn't currently support the Swift Package Manager, so you will need to manually add the SDK to your Xcode project in `platforms/ios/`.
-To add the SDK to your project, follow [these instructions](https://ai.google.dev/tutorials/swift_quickstart#add-sdk).
+To add the SDK to your Xcode project, follow [these instructions](https://ai.google.dev/tutorials/swift_quickstart#add-sdk).

 # Building and running